Get Involved with Summer Place

 Concessions

 The volunteers who sell concessions during intermission will collect cash and return correct change, replenish concessions as needed from the provided supply, and report any food or drink items that need to be replenished to the House Manager.
-This is a one-time commitment.

 Stage Crew